Joseph Yablonski: Early life, marriages and union career

 Joseph Yablonski, called "Jock", was born in Pittsburgh, Pennsylvania, on March 3, 1910, as the son of Polish immigrants, After attending public schools, Yablonski began working in the mines as a boy, joining his father in this industry.

 After his father was killed in a mine explosion, Yablonski became active in the United Mine Workers and began to advocate for better working conditions.
 He was first elected to union office in 1934.
 In 1940, Yablonski was elected as a representative to the international executive board.
 In 1958 he was appointed president of UMW District 5.

-As a young man, Yablonski married Ann Marie Huffman (November 5, 1913 – September 28, 2003).
+As a young man Yablonski married Ann Marie Huffman.
 Their son Kenneth J. Yablonski was born in 1934.
-Yablonski married again, to Margaret Rita Wasicek (August 8, 1912 – December 31, 1969), an amateur playwright.
-They had two children, Joseph "Chip" (b.
-1941) and Charlotte Yablonski, b.
-1944.
+After Yablonski and Huffman were divorced, he married Margaret Rita Wasicek, an amateur playwright.
+They had two children, Joseph "Chip" and Charlotte Yablonski.
 Both sons became labor attorneys, representing their father in his union activities and later in private practices.
 Charlotte became a social worker in Clarksville, Pennsylvania, where her family lived.
 She took leave to work in 1969 on her father's campaign for the UMWA presidency.

 Yablonski clashed with Tony Boyle, who was elected president of the UMW in 1963, over how the union should be run.
 He believed that Boyle did not adequately represent the miners and was too cozy with the mine owners.
-In 1965, Boyle removed Yablonski as president of District 5 (under changes enacted by Boyle, district presidents were appointed by him, rather than being elected by union members of their district, giving him more control.
+In 1965, Boyle removed Yablonski as president of District 5 (under changes enacted by Boyle, district presidents were appointed by him, rather than being elected by union members of their district, giving him more control).

-In May 1969, Yablonski announced his candidacy for president of the union in the election to be held later that year.
+In May 1969 Yablonski announced his candidacy for president of the union in the election to be held later that year.
 As early as June, Boyle was reportedly discussing the need to kill his opponent.